dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

       window.setTimeout(callback, 0);
     });

 There are times when we have callbacks that we don't expect to be called.
-For example. consider a function that takes two callback arguments, and only one of them will be called (a common example would be onSuccess and onFailure handlers).
+For example, consider a function that takes two callback arguments, and only one of them will be called (a common example would be onSuccess and onFailure handlers).
 Even though we don't expect some callback to be called, we still need to guard the code so that the test harness handles the failure case where it is called.
 We can do this with `expectAsyncN()` with a count parameter of zero.
 For example:

     test('getDirectory', () {
       fs.root.getDirectory('nonexistent', flags:{},